JvFern4ndes/Twitter.sol/README.md

 11 - In this step I created the modifier that will be used in the changeTweetLength function, which will allow only the owner to be able to use the changeTweetLength function.

+12 - In this step I applied the onlyOwner modifier to the changeTweetLength function, and then I carried out the tests and everything worked perfectly well, both the change by owner only and the size change proved to be effective.

+13 - I added an id to the Tweet struct and then defined that this id will be the Tweet's position in the tweets array.